SpagoBILabs/SpagoBI/doc/admin/theme.md

-# Fiware Theme
+# FIWARE Theme

 * [Configure theme](#configure-theme)
 * [Admin theme](#admin-theme)
 * [User theme](#user-theme)

-SpagoBI has a specific theme for Fiware.
+SpagoBI has a specific theme for FIWARE.
 This section explains how to configure it and provides some example screenshots.

 ## Configure theme

-To use Fiware theme administrator must open "Configuration management" from admin menu:
+To use FIWARE theme administrator must open "Configuration management" from admin menu:

 ![](media/SpagoBI_admin_config_management.png)